ncpr1996/blogs_backup/clyfkysym001n09i85ps2e7ns.md

 ### Default VPC

-* Created automatically in each AWS region upon account creation.
+* Created automatically when an account is created in each AWS region.

-* Comes with default CIDR block, security group, Network ACL (NACL), and route table configurations.
+* Default configurations for the Network ACL (NACL), security group, route table, and CIDR block are included.

-* Includes an internet gateway by default for internet connectivity.
+* For internet access, it comes with an internet gateway by default.

 ### Custom VPC

-* Created by the owner of the AWS account.
+* Created by the Amazon account owner.

-* The AWS user can choose the CIDR block for the Custom VPC.
+* The Custom VPC's CIDR block is selectable by the AWS user.

-* Comes with its own default security group, Network ACL (NACL), and route tables.
+* Network ACL (NACL), route tables, and its own default security group are included.

-* Does not include an internet gateway by default; one must be created separately if needed.
+* Does not come with an internet gateway by default; if one is required, one must be made manually.

 ## Features of VPC

 ### CIDR (**Classless Inter-Domain Routing)**

-* CIDR is a method for specifying the range of IP addresses used in a VPC.
+* The range of IP addresses used in a VPC can be specified using the CIDR approach.

-* It's written as an IP address followed by a slash and a number (e.g., 10.0.0.0/16).
+* It is stated as an IP address (for example, 10.0.0.0/16) followed by a slash and a number.

-* Determines the number of IP addresses available within the VPC.
+* Figures out how many IP addresses are available in the VPC.

-* Allows for efficient allocation and management of IP addresses.
+* Makes IP address distribution and management more effective.

-* A CIDR block of 10.0.0.0/16 provides up to 65,536 IP addresses.
+* A 10.0.0.0/16 CIDR block can contain up to 65,536 IP addresses.

-* Defines the size of the virtual network and its capability to accommodate AWS resources.
+* Specifies how big the virtual network can be and how much AWS capacity it has.

 **Understanding the IP Address** :

-* An IP address is a unique numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
+* An IP address is an unique numerical identifier that is given to every device linked to a computer network that communicates via the Internet Protocol.

-* It identifies the location of a device in a network using a binary address.
+* It uses a binary address to locate a device within a network.

-* An IPv4 address is represented as four decimal numbers separated by periods (e.g., 192.168.1.1).
+* Four decimal places, separated by a period, are used to indicate an IPv4 address (e.g., 192.168.1.1).

-* Each number represents an octet (8 bits) of the address in binary form. (e.g., 192 = 11000000).
+* An octet (eight bits) of the address is represented by each integer in binary form.
+For example, 192 = 11000000.

-* An IP address consists of 32 bits in total (for IPv4).
+* For IPv4, an IP address has a total of 32 bits.

-* Each octet (e.g., 10.0.0.0) is represented in binary, with each digit being a bit (0 or 1).
+* Binary representation is used for each octet (for example, 10.0.0.0), where each digit is a bit (0 or 1).

-* I will share more information regarding networking in the upcoming blog.
+* I'm going to write about networking in further detail in a future blog post.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1720355642121/6e44d13b-c869-4ee5-a8c4-06c304f54be7.png align="center")

 **CIDR Notation** :

-* The number after the slash in CIDR notation (e.g., /16) indicates how many bits are used for the network portion of the address.
+* In CIDR notation, the number after the slash (e.g., /16) represents the number of bits utilized for the network portion of the address.

-* The remaining bits are used for host addresses within that network.
+* Host addresses on that network are stored in the remaining bits.

 **Calculating the Number of IP Addresses** :

-* In CIDR notation, /16 means the first 16 bits are used for the network portion.
+* The notation /16 in CIDR indicates that the network part uses the first 16 bits.

 * For the subnet 10.0.0.0/16 :

-    * The first 16 bits (10.0) define the network.
+    * In the first 16 bits (10.0), the network is defined.

-    * The remaining 16 bits (0.0) are available for specific addresses within that network.
+    * That network's remaining 16 bits (0.0) are accessible for use with particular addresses.

 **Formula to Calculate IP Addresses**: